NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 * In a browser, visit the `I-WRF GitHub repository <https://github.com/NCAR/i-wrf>`_.
 * Expand the green button ``<> Code`` button, and select Download ZIP.
 * After the ZIP file has been downloaded, open it and extract its contents to the working directory you have selected as a folder named "i-wrf-main" (the default).
-Be careful not to include an extra "i-wrf-main" folder in the path!
+Be careful not to include two levels of "i-wrf-main" folders in the path!

 Now, some of the configuration files must be copied into the WRF run folder.
 These commands perform the necessary operations::